Abby Services Orientation

 Incontinence As the disease progresses, many people with AD begin to experience incontinence, or the inability to control their bladder and/or bowels.
 Incontinence can be upsetting to the person and difficult for the caregiver.
 Sometimes incontinence is due to physical illness, or be sure to discuss it with the person’s doctor.

-Wandering Keeping the person safe is one of the most important aspects of care giving.
+Wandering Keeping the person safe is one of the most important aspects of caregiving.
 Some people with Ad have a tendency to wander away from their home or their caregiver.
-Knowing what to do limit wandering can protect a person from becoming lost.
+Knowing what to do to limit wandering can protect a person from becoming lost.